Golap12/Assignment-11-client/README.md

 ## Responsive Design 📱

 The website is fully responsive, ensuring a good experience on both mobile and desktop devices.

+## JWT Authentication 🔒

+This project uses JSON Web Tokens (JWT) for secure authentication and authorization.
+JWT ensures that only authenticated users can access protected routes.

+### How JWT Works:

+1. **User Login**: On login, a JWT is generated and sent to the client.
+2. **Token Storage**: The token is stored on the client-side (e.g., localStorage or HTTP-only cookie).
+3. **Authenticated Requests**: The JWT is included in the `Authorization` header for requests to protected routes.
+4. **Token Verification**: The server verifies the JWT to confirm the user's identity and permissions.
+5. **Logout**: On logout, the JWT is invalidated on the client-side.

 ## Setup 🚀